Developing competence

 Unconscious incompetence

-The individual neither understands or knows how to do something.
+The individual neither understands nor knows how to do something.

 Put simply they don't know they are doing something wrong or that there is a better way.

-They are unlikely to recognise the deficit or have a desire to address it because they don't see it as a problem.
+They are unlikely to recognize the gap in skills or have a desire to address it because they don't see it as a problem.

 Conscious incompetence

-Though the individual does not understand or know how to do something, they recognise the deficit but will not have addressed it.
+Here, while the person does not understand or know how to do something, they recognize the gap but are unsure how to do something about it.

 This model is really useful here, because if you explain it well and in time, it helps people to stop beating themselves up.